 Admission to ATC is based on a lottery.
-Please review the Lottery FAQ section to learn more about why a lottery is used and how it's conducted at ATC.
-The lottery for the 2022-2023 school year will be held on February 24, 2022.
-The deadline for applications is Monday, February 121th, 2022.
+Please review the Lottery FAQ Section below to learn more about why a lottery is used and how it's conducted at ATC.
+The lottery for the 2023-2024 school year will be held on February 23, 2023.
+The deadline for applications is Monday, February 20, 2023.

 Incoming Siblings of Current ATC Students and Employees